GT-VX1 Component Details

 Once the blades are up to the desired speed, the lever is lowered, and the safety catch snaps shut.
 This prevents the drive system from being unintentionally engaged during flight.

-The 42-inch tall tail section includes a stationary leading edge with an independent rudder section.
+The 56.5″ tall x 48″ wide tail section includes a stationary leading edge with an independent rudder section.
 The horizontal stabilizer is (ground) pitch adjustable.

 All the internal ribs are machined from ½’ inch solid 6061-T6 aluminum plate.
 22 Ga 5052 aluminum skin is laser-cut including all rivet holes.
 Perfect alignment!
 We can deliver fully assembled, or you can come to our shop to assemble and rivet yourself.